skbormann/stata-tools/sgpv/README.md

 * Version 0.90 : Initial Github release

 ### sgpvalue
+* Version 1.02 06.04.2020 : Added another check to prevent using more than one null interval with variables or large matrices as input estlo and esthi
 * Version 1.01 28.03.2020 : Fixed the nodeltagap-option -> now it works in all scenarios, previously it was missing in the Mata version and ignored in the variable version of the SGPV algorithm.
 * Version 1.00 : Initial SSC release, no changes compared to the last Github version.
 * Version 0.98a: